EricFarrell/Cybersecurity-Portfolio/Active Directory/README.md

 Within Administrator Windows PowerShell, I also created five groups that were placed into the OU.
 ![image](https://github.com/user-attachments/assets/31950335-ebca-45d1-a4c8-a7b60e0fb25e)

 Password policies within Active Directory for each of the five groups were implemented.
-Along with a "gpupdate /force" in Administrator Windows Powershell to force update Group Policy Settings immediately.
+Along with The gpupdate /force command in Administrator Windows Powershell refreshes and reapplies all Group Policy settings immediately, ensuring both user and computer policies are updated regardless of changes.
 ![image](https://github.com/user-attachments/assets/9e70e506-db82-4b93-9062-3969a2a8db0f)